Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-12-cli-sdk-iam/section-12.md

 `~/.aws/config `on Linux / macOS & `C:\Users\USERNAME\.aws\config` on Windows
 5. Container credentials – for ECS tasks
 6. Instance profile credentials – for EC2 Instance Profiles

+#### Signing AWS API requests
+* When you call the AWS HTTP API, you sign the request so that AWS can identify you, using your AWS credentials (access key & secret key)
+* Note: some requests to Amazon S3 don’t need to be signed
+* If you use the SDK or CLI, the HTTP requests are signed for you
+* You should sign an AWS HTTP request using Signature v4 (SigV4)